smithrosser/weather-mono/README.md

 # Weather Mono

-A clean, readable coding font with ligatures.
+A clean, modern coding font with ligatures.
+Inspired by Fira Code and Inconsolata, among others.

+Currently in early development, watch this space!

+### Installation

+#### Windows

+Would recommend using the TrueType variant (.ttf), as I'm having some trouble getting the OpenType version to hint properly with ClearType.

+To install, just right-click on `WeatherMono/*.ttf` and select 'Install for all users'.

+#### Linux

+Would recommend installing the OpenType variant (.otf) if you're running Linux -- looks a lot nicer.
+Place the file in `~/.local/share/fonts/` or `/usr/share/fonts/` and run `fc-cache -fv`.

+#### Mac

+Haven't tested it on Mac yet: would appreciate your feedback.

 ### Roadmap

+- Coding ligatures ✔️
 - ASCII Extended charset
-- Programming ligatures
-- Three weights: regular, medium, bold
+- Regular, bold & italic styles